Treating High Blood SugarSkip to the navigation

 - Test for ketones, if the doctor has advised you to do so.
 If the results of the ketone test show a moderate-to-large amount of ketones, call the doctor for advice.

 - Wait 30 minutes after giving the extra insulin or the missed medicine.

 - Check the blood sugar again.

 - Extra liquids are needed to replace the fluids lost through the urine.
 Water and sugar-free drinks are best.

 - If symptoms of high blood sugar become more noticeable or if the blood sugar level continues to rise, call the doctor.

-- If your child's blood sugar continues to rise above 240 mg/dL and he or she starts to feel drowsy or loses consciousness, take your child to an emergency room or call 911 or other emergency services immediately.
+- If your child's blood sugar continues to rise, for example, above 240 mg/dL, and if he or she starts to feel drowsy or loses consciousness, take your child to an emergency room or call 911 or other emergency services immediately.
 Stay with your child until emergency help arrives.

-- For adults, if you start to feel drowsy or disoriented or if your blood sugar continues to rise above 350 mg/dL, call 911 or other emergency services immediately.
+- For adults, if you start to feel drowsy or disoriented or if your blood sugar continues to rise, for example, above 350 mg/dL, call 911 or other emergency services immediately.
 It's best to have someone with you if your blood sugar is this elevated so that the person can call for you.

 Extremely high blood sugar

-Follow these steps if your child's blood sugar is over 400 mg/dL.
-For adults, follow these steps if your blood sugar is over 600 mg/dL.
+Follow these steps if blood sugar is extremely high, for example, over 400 mg/dL in a child or over 600 mg/dL in an adult.
 Some blood sugar meters read only levels up to about 400 mg/dL.